aws-samples/genai-quickstart-pocs/amazon-bedrock-video-chapter-creator-poc/README.md

 When a user interacts with the app, the flow is as follows:

-1. The user uploads a video file or provides an uploaded file s3 oject to the streamlit app. (ingest-and-transcribe-poc.py).
+1. The user uploads a video file or provides an uploaded file s3 oject to the streamlit app.
 2. The streamlit app, takes the video, transcribes it and uses the transcription to determine spots that make sense as chapters.
 3. Each chapter is then sent to the LLM to locate a good spot to start the chapter that gives some context as to the content amd doesn't drop the user into the middle of the content.
 4. The chapters are then returned to the user, who can then save the chapters to the OpenSearch Collection.

 On the search side:
-1. The user asks an inquiry via the streamlit app (search-app.py).
+1. The user asks an inquiry via the streamlit app.
 2. The query is passed the the LLM with the OpenSearch collection as a source.
 3. The OpenSearch collection provides the chapter, which is then returned with the video to set the user to the correct spot in the video.